sasoria/docker-gui/README.md

 # docker-gui
 A lightweight graphical interface for docker in GTK 3.
 This app displays docker containers and docker images.
+It also allows users to run images, kill containers and displays information about containers and images.
+The latter as a dockerfile of the selected image.

 ## Run
 ```